 A platform can stall despite having strong network effects if producers stop creating value on the platform.
 Thankfully, this is one of the most obvious goals and metrics to watch out for and platforms rarely fail because of an inability to focus here.

-There are several ways platforms encourage a constant stream of value creation, a framework for which is discussed in detail in the article here.
+There are several ways platforms encourage a constant stream of value creation, a framework of which is discussed in detail in the article here.

 Scaling Quantity: Consumption